The Green Gardener

 9. Start to think about the Autumn and Winter vegetable garden, maybe plant things like Radicchio, Pak Choi, Mizuna, Endive.

-11. Keep your runners from your strawberry plants to make new plants for next year or cut them off if you do not.
+11. Keep your runners from your strawberry plants to make new plants for next year or cut them off if you don't.

 12. If you have not already done so; plant out brassicas like leeks for winter supply... reminds me I have lots of leek recipes to share with you.

 13. Keep mowing your lawn turf once a week, if you can wash your car on the lawn, a great tip to re-use the water that runs off your car whilst washing.
 A good soaking once or twice is much better for your lawn than light watering frequently.